aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_03_Diffusion_Explicit.md

 random.shuffle(seq)
 ```

-Note that `random.shuffle` returns `None` object.
-It basically takes advantage of that the mutable (modifiable) objects, when function's arguments, are passed by object reference in Python.
-Or in other words *function does not receive a copy of an object but its address in memory*, and so it can modify or *mutate* the original object.
-And numpy array is a mutable (modifiable) object.
+Note that `random.shuffle` returns the `None` object.
+It basically takes advantage of that mutable (modifiable) objects, when passed as functions arguments, are passed by object reference in Python.
+Or in other words, the *function does not receive a copy of an object but its address in memory*, and so it can modify or *mutate* the original object.
+And a numpy array is a mutable (modifiable) object.

 But let's go back to our task.
 How are we going to approach it?
 In principle, we could use the `for` loop: